Enhancing Talent Operations

-I spearheaded the transition of 35+ contractor-facing processes to align with a growing workforce.
-The overhaul streamlined payroll, cut background check processing times from three weeks to two days, and ensured long-term efficiency.
+I led the shift of over 35 contractor-facing processes to accommodate a growing workforce.
+The revamp optimized payroll, reduced background check processing times from three weeks to two days, and promoted long-term efficiency.

 My Role